showyourwork/showyourwork/docs/faqs.rst

     make fast

 which will skip the generation & upload step for any file that can instead be downloaded from Zenodo.
-Alternatively, you can change the relevant ``id``s in the ``shoyourwork.yml`` config file to *version* ids, which correspond to static (download-only) entries (:ref:`read more about that here <zenodo.dataset.id>`), or change them to concept ids that you have access to (you can obtain one
+Alternatively, you can change the relevant ids in the ``shoyourwork.yml`` config file to *version* ids, which correspond to static (download-only) entries (:ref:`read more about that here <zenodo.dataset.id>`), or change them to concept ids that you have access to (you can obtain one